SaiNirmalReddy/Creating-a-Example-Docker-Notes/README.md

 -> Docker have the Docker Engine where files and images will be submitted to it .

--> Dockers have disadvantage because it depends on Docker Engine and for suppose this Docker Engine gets down , We lost the containers and Images , so to get this right we have the concept like "Buildah" tool which will take the responsibility of Docker containers by writing commands in shell scripting and that will create a Docker Image.
+-> Dockers have disadvantage because it depends on Docker Engine and for suppose this Docker Engine gets down , We lost the containers and Images , so to get this right we have the concept and tool called "Buildah"  which will takes the responsibility of Docker containers by writing commands in shell scripting and that will create a Docker Image.

 -> Buildah tool will solve the Single Point Of Failure problem and Docker Layers problem and it works well with scopio and podman .

-Doubt : not getting image in laptop but getting in CLI

-Real time -
+Real time Work -

 1) CLI - EC2 AWS - Dev - Git - sourcecode - clone -  container code in Docker - for example - error - rereturn - Dev - Once back - Code - container code and scripts - Jenkins - Orch - Kubernetes Cluster